Model reduction in acoustic inversion by artificial neural network: Numerical tests

 \subsection{Model parameters}

 The parameters of the models are presented in Table \ref{tbl:model_parameters}.
 All models utilize FDTD leapfrog solver with $\Delta t=10^{-7}\s$ time step to solve the partial differential equation.
-The spatial grid resolution $\Delta x$ and the grid size $N_{\mathrm{grid}}$ change over models, as well as the quality of the ABC.
-In AE+AD training phase an input signal contains Gaussian random noise with variance of $\sigma^2_e$, which is added to the measurement signals generated by the accurate and surrogate models.
+The spatial grid resolution $\Delta x$ and the grid size $N_{\mathrm{grid}}$ change over models, as well as the quality of the ABC. {Transmitters and receivers are located on a circumreference with the radius of $100\mm$, and the radius of the region of interest is $80\mm$. }In AE+AD training phase an input signal contains Gaussian random noise with variance of $\sigma^2_e$, which is added to the measurement signals generated by the accurate and surrogate models.
 On the other hand, a desired output signal does not contain noise.
 In training of the ANN, noisy accurate simulated signal packed with AE is used along with the desired noiseless surrogate model signal.
 In reconstruction and test phases, the "true" simulated signal with added noise is utilized.